 “Why so strict?”

-Family, friends, colleagues – even strangers – can make us second-guess our choices.
-Whether it’s birthday cake, a wedding buffet, or samosas at chai-time, it’s hard to say no without feeling awkward.
+Sound familiar?
+Family, friends, colleagues, and even strangers can make us second-guess our choices.
+Whether it is a birthday buffet or samosas at chai-time, it can be hard to say no without feeling awkward.

 Try this: